ErPollo07/ProgettoRobotica/docs/Database/Database.md

 #### Robot 2

 - Infrared sensor event: when a block has been detected passing in front of the infrared sensor.
-- Error: if no block passes within a predefined interval, an error event is logged to indicate a possible flow interruption
+- Infrared sensor error: if no block passes within a predefined interval, an error event is logged to indicate a possible flow interruption

 #### Robot 3